Seven players set to leave SAFC this summer as things stand - and 10 who could go

 3. Mason Burstow - Set to leave

 Sunderland signed Burstow on a season-long loan deal from Chelsea in the summer, after trying to agree a permanent deal.
-The 20-year-old striker has struggled since his move to Wearside, though, and is set to return to his parent club.
+The 20-year-old striker endured a challenging season on Wearside and is set to return to his parent club.
 Photo: Frank Reid

 4. Ellis Taylor - Set to leave